Sylvia McNair: Career

 McNair made her professional concert debut in 1980 with the Indianapolis Symphony Orchestra.
 Her operatic debut, in 1982, was as Sandrina in Haydn's L'infedeltà delusa with the Mostly Mozart Festival.
 She appeared regularly at the Vienna State Opera, the Salzburg Festival, Royal Opera House at Covent Garden, the Santa Fe Opera, the San Francisco Opera, and at the Metropolitan Opera, and has soloed with many major European and American orchestras.

 Since the late 1990s, McNair has changed the focus of her singing career to Broadway and jazz styles.
 In these genres she has achieved considerable critical acclaim and commercial success.

 From 2006 to 2017, McNair was part of the voice faculty of the Jacobs School of Music at Indiana University, her alma mater.
 At Indiana University, Sylvia was hired to teach English diction (IPA), and opera workshop.
 She also had a small studio and taught a few female singers (including soprano Paloma Friedhoff Bello) and one male student (Rafa Campos Salles).

-From 2012 to 2017, McNair has served as a judge and mentor for the Songbook Academy, a summer intensive for high school students operated by the Great American Songbook Foundation and founded by Michael Feinstein.
+From 2012 to 2017, McNair served as a judge and mentor for the Songbook Academy, a summer intensive for high school students operated by the Great American Songbook Foundation and founded by Michael Feinstein.